 How do I start?

-If you have completed at least 1 semester of study and are currently enrolled in a USC eligible program, you can submit an expression of interest.
-Once this has been received, you will receive the Work Experience Guidelines which will guide you through the process of setting up the placement.
+If you have completed at least 1 semester of study and are currently enrolled in a USC eligible program, you can apply for the Work Experience Scheme.

 Please allow at least 3 weeks to set up a placement with an organisation with no previous partnership arrangement with the University.